 Recording or broadcasting events in the church

-We have a fixed pan and zoom camera and will, on advance request, record an event and subsequently burn it to DVD.
-This can include all the speech elements of the event, but we cannot usually include the music (for both technical and copyright reasons).
-There is a socket to connect another camera at the front of the church, but we do not currently have such a camera.
+We have two fixed pan and zoom cameras and will, on advance request, record an event and stream it to our YouTube channel for immediate or delayed viewing.
+We can also burn burn it to DVD.
+There is an HDMI socket to connect a third camera at the front of the church, but we do not currently have such a camera.

 There are forward-facing video screens on either side of the church so that the presenter can see what is on the main screen.